Neco Williams

 Neco Shay Williams (born 13 April 2001) is a Welsh professional footballer who plays as a full-back for club Nottingham Forest and the Wales national team.

 Williams started out with Cefn United at age six.
-He joined Liverpool later in 2007, where he made 31 total appearances for their first team.
+He joined Liverpool's youth team in 2007.
+He later made 33 total appearances for their first team.
 He was loaned out to Fulham in January 2022, before joining Nottingham Forest permanently later that year.

 Born in Cefn Mawr, Williams represents Wales at senior level.
 He was a member of the Wales squad that qualified for the 2022 FIFA World Cup, becoming the first to do so since 1958.

 Early life

 Neco Williams was born in Cefn Mawr, Wrexham, Wales.
 He is the second child of Lee Williams, a former footballer for Cefn United, and Emma Jones, a dance teacher.
 At age six, Williams joined the youth system of Cefn United, originally starting out as a striker.
 After a tournament in Gresford, Williams was sought after by Manchester United, Everton and Liverpool, with the latter signing him in 2007.